nyfine99/reversi-uct-project/README.md

 And the a which results in the highest Q(a) is selected.

-For more information, an explanation of this algorithm in the context of chess is provided here: https://www.chessprogramming.org/UCT#:~:text=UCT%20(Upper%20Confidence%20bounds%20applied,score%20than%20other%2C%20better%20moves.
+For more information, an explanation of this algorithm in the context of chess is provided [here](https://www.chessprogramming.org/UCT#:~:text=UCT%20(Upper%20Confidence%20bounds%20applied,score%20than%20other%2C%20better%20moves).

 ## Game Files
-The following files are used either for the reversi logic or for playing the reversi game.
+The following files are used either for the Reversi logic or for playing the Reversi game.
 I will note which files were provided by the instructor.

 ### reversi.py
 This file contains the game's logic, as well as functions to obtain the move for a predefined computer player (which isn't very good at the game) and to obtain the move for a human player.
 Provided by the instructor.